Dino323/Dino323/README.md

 ### Hi there 👋
+💬 Ask me about Myself or a good question.
+ 🌱 I’m currently learning So please be patient with me.
+📫 How to reach me:my nub is 213-284 4017.
+Or schwartzjames75@gmail.com my email
 <!--
 **Dino323/Dino323** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ 🌱 I’m currently learning so be patient with me.

-Here are some ideas to get you started:
+Here are some ideas to get you started
+:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...